prachitui/prachitui/README.md

 *  Machine Learning, Generative and Trustworthy AI, Deep Learning, NLP and Time Series.

-* In Signal Processing - Audio, Image and Video Processing and Computer Vision.
+* In Signal Processing - Audio, Speech, Music, Image and Video Processing and Computer Vision.

  **🔭 I am currently working on ...**